eliekarouz/FeedbackTree/docs/src/orchid/resources/wiki/tutorials/Counter.md

 ```

 1. Use the `Activity.startFlow` method to start the `CounterFlow`.
 2. Pass the `appViewRegistry` so that the FeedbackTree knows how to render the `CounterScreens` that will be produced by the `CounterFlow`.
 3. Terminate the flow when the activity is finishing.

-*No need to panic!
+No need to panic!
 You don't have to create an Activity for each flow.
-We will see in the next tutorials that you can use only one Activity for the whole Application and your Activity will still never grow more than a few lines of code*.
+We will see in the next tutorials that you can use only one Activity for the whole Application and your Activity will still never grow more than a few lines of code.

 ### Counter Cannot Go Negative: